-(2) Trustees are required to acquire within five years of the date of their appointment or election and thereafter maintain an equity interest with a value at least equal to six times their annual retainer (consisting of their annual cash retainer and DTU grant).
-Mr. Nesbitt was appointed as trustee of First Capital REIT on February 23, 2023 and is required to meet his respective Ownership Requirements by February 23, 2028.
+Trustees are required to acquire within five years of the date of their appointment or election and thereafter maintain an equity interest with a value at least equal to six times their annual retainer (consisting of their annual cash retainer and DTU grant).
+If elected, Mr. Whitelaw will be required to meet his respective Ownership Requirements by April 1, 2030.
 See Equity Ownership Guidelines for more information.